General transformation neural networks: A class of parametrized functions for high-dimensional function approximation: Numerical Examples

+To test the performance of GTNNs, we choose the following two oscillatory functions as target functions:

+For Case 1.1 and Case 1.2, we select 20,000 training feature points $\{x_n\}$ that are evenly distributed within their domain.
+We fit the dataset $\{x_n, f_k(x_n)\}$ ($k=1,2$) using CTNNs, QTNNs, TTNNs and FNNs through the least squares regression \eqref{14}.

+The function $f_1(x)$ is oscillatory with $30$ waves in the domain, which is usually hard to learn using standard neural networks.
+It is observed in Table \ref{tab:case2.1} that FNNs can only approximate $f_1(x)$ with error up to $O(10^{-1})$ with $L=3$, implying FNNs cannot effectively learn such high-frequency functions.
+Comparatively, QTNNs can obtain lower errors $O(10^{-3})$ with $L=3$ and CTNNs/TTNNs can obtain lower errors $O(10^{-2})$ with $L=3$ (see Table \ref{tab:case2.1}).
+Moreover, we plot the target function $f_1(x)$, the trained FNN learner, and the trained QTNN learner in Figure \ref{fig:case2}, and it is clear that QTNNs are more capable of learning the high-frequency waves than FNNs.

+The function $f_2(x)$ is of 5 dimensions, which is typically difficult to learn using linear structures such as polynomials or finite elements.
+Here, we test the learning capability of GTNNs on these slightly high-dimensional functions.
+Moreover, we show the 1-D and 2-D profiles of $f_2(x)$ in Figure \ref{fig:case2.3_1} and \ref{fig:case2.3_2}, respectively.
+Note that $f_2$ is oscillatory with eight waves visible in its profile.
+It is observed that CTNN can roughly capture all waves, but FNN completely fails in learning the wave near the origin.
+The errors are listed in Table \ref{tab:case2.3}, and it is seen that CTNN achieves $O(10^{-2})$ errors, but FNN/QTNN/TTNN can only obtain $O(10^{-1})$ errors.
+This indicates that CTNNs can learn this highly oscillatory, high-dimensional function much more effectively than QTNNs, TTNNs and FNNs under the same parameter budget.

-\subsection{Case 1: Learning the flow of the shock-turbulence problem}
+\subsection{Case 2: Learning the flow of the shock-turbulence problem}

-We consider the flow of the shock-turbulence problem \cite{Titarev2004} on the interval $[-1, 1]$, which exhibits oscillatory behavior with numerous high-frequency waves.
-We extract $N=2000$ data pairs $(x_n,y_n)$ from the flow, and use CTNNs, QTNNs and FNNs to fit the data.
-Precisely, we solve the following least squares optimization
+We consider the flow of the shock-turbulence problem \citep{Titarev2004} on the interval $[-1, 1]$, which exhibits oscillatory behavior with numerous high-frequency waves.
+We extract $N=2000$ data pairs $(x_n,y_n)$ from the flow, and use CTNNs, QTNNs, TTNNs and FNNs to fit the data.
+Precisely, we solve the least squares optimization \eqref{14} by replacing $f(x_n)$ with $y_n$.

-where $\phi(x_n,\theta)$ is the learner.
-The testing errors for various widths $M$ and depth $L$ are presented in Table \ref{tab:case1}.
-It is observed that CTNNs/QTNNs can obtain errors of $\mathcal{O}(10^{-3})$, but FNNs have larger errors of $\mathcal{O}(10^{-2})$.
-Moreover, we present the shapes of the target flow, the FNN learner, and the CTNN learner in Figure \ref{fig:case1}.
-Here, the CTNN can effectively learn the high-frequency features of the data, whereas FNNs struggle to learn part of the oscillating waves.
+The testing errors for various numbers of parameters and depth $L$ are presented in Table \ref{tab:case1}.
+It is observed that CTNNs/QTNNs/TTNNs can obtain errors of $O(10^{-3})$, but FNNs have larger errors of $O(10^{-2})$.
+When $L=3$, the benefit of the GTNN architectures becomes much more pronounced.
+As the number of parameters grows from $600$ to $21000$, the errors of CTNNs, QTNNs, and TTNNs decrease steadily from $O(10^{-2})$ to $O(10^{-3})$, whereas FNNs have larger errors of $O(10^{-2})$.
+Moreover, we present the shapes of the target flow, the FNN learner, and the TTNN learner in Figure \ref{fig:case1}.
+Here, the TTNNs can effectively learn the high-frequency features of the data, whereas FNNs struggle to learn part of the oscillating waves.